So far, we’ve covered how to maximize free night certificates from two major hotel loyalty programs:

 Redeeming these awards can be done online.
 You’ll need to tick the “Use Points” search option and ensure that your chosen hotel has standard room availability for redeeming World of Hyatt points; if so, then it’ll also be eligible for a Free Night Award redemption.

-Hyatt’s Free Night Awards are issued with a one-year validity period, and the stay must be completed within that period.
-As a result of the pandemic, all outstanding Free Night Awards have had their expiry dates extended to December 31, 2021.
+Free Night Awards from the Chase Hyatt Visa are issued with a one-year validity period, whereas those issued from Milestone Rewards or Brand Explorer have a six-month validity period.
+The stay must be completed within that period.
+During the COVID-19 pandemic, however, all outstanding Free Night Awards have had their expiry dates extended to December 31, 2021.

 Strategies for Maximizing Hyatt Free Night Awards